Rahber-20/Capstone-project/README.md

 > ### **Database**

-For storing the data when user adds movies cloud version of `MongoDB` is used here which is `MongoDB Atlas` , connected with its own uri string.
+For storing the data when user adds and removes movies from their list cloud version of `MongoDB` is used here which is `MongoDB Atlas` , connected with its own uri string.

 > ### **Deployment**